1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 So, in various ways, identity matching is required to display the right ads to your audience.
 To understand it better, you need to understand how it is done.

-How Identity Matching is Done?
+How Is Identity Matching Done?

 1. Device identity points – IP addresses and other identifying information related to the device associated with the user.